gvwilson/sensibleadventures/wrestler/wrestler.md

 but relaxes when Walker takes a small shovel from the sled and begins thumping a patch of snow to flatten it.

-As the Anuat begins to erect their tent
+As the Nukilik begins to erect their tent
 Argasdottir plants five stakes in a circle around their camp.
 She is tying a design on them in red cord when she realizes that Walker has stopped work and is watching him.
 "Anything wrong?"
 she asks.

-The Anuat scowls.
+The Nukilik scowls.
 "What is this?"

 Argasdottir shrugs.